rhysdoliver/rhysoliver-blog/content/portfolio/lop/index.md

 To overcome the challenge of data integrity, a data hierarchy was put into place; Area, Location, Item, Issue and cause.
 One area can have multiple Locations, one location can have multiple items and so on.
 The operator can then select down into detail what the root cause was for each hour.
 This can then be reported on to increasing levels of detail.

-Admins are able to maintain the lLibrary themseleves to allow changes to be made to bookings and naming.
+Admins are able to maintain the library themselves to allow changes to be made to bookings and naming.

 ![Library](./LOP-6.jpg)

-### Persistant Bookings
+### Persistent Bookings

 Some issues can persist for a number of days, either in factory or within some kind of _Strategy_.
 One way this is handled is by having a Duplicate button on each record to quickly allow the same complex data point to be booked to the next hour.
 This was as simple fix that was a big win for end users, as it saved a huge amount of time.

 Multiple targets are set for each loss, one for operators and one for the True Potential (Flat out run rate).
-To save booking the same information every hour, an automatic booking process exists that operates using percentges, rather than absolute values.
-When the targets are ingested into the system, the persistant bookings are also booked if set by the process manager.
+To save booking the same information every hour, an automatic booking process exists that operates using percentages, rather than absolute values.
+When the targets are ingested into the system, the persistent bookings are also booked if set by the process manager.

 ### Reviewing